I must admit something.

 c) bought with what measly savings I had

 I always used to lay by my CD player, ear pressed to speaker, replaying every song on the disc, a copious amount of times, until I learnt their lyrics.
 I always wondered if they’d scraped off from playing too much.

 Every so often, I’d turn on the radio, waiting through the adverts and bumph, for that one goose bump inducing song.

 Delta Goodrem – Delta may not have made my spine tingle, but my teen years were definitely filled with Innocent Eyes and Delta’s self titled album.
-I was a super big fan.
+I’m a super big fan.
 Love you Delta.

 Destiny’s Child – No explanation needed.
-They had an awesome sound, were so cool and were total babes.
+They had an awesome sound, are super cool and were total babes.
 Still are, let’s face it.

 Hilary Duff – All round love for Hilary!
 I mean, who didn’t love Lizzie McGuire?

 Lady Gaga – One of my favourite artists.
 So talented.
 Major fan girl moments when seeing her live too.
 She kills it.